prorev/prorev.github.io/_posts/2020-01-11-add_action.md

 The result adding this code to the <strong>functions.php</strong> file of my theme would be echoing "I'm in the header!" string.

-Here <code>wp_head</code> represents the moment before the “head” section for the page is ready.
+Here <code>wp_head</code> represents the moment before the "head" section for the page is ready.
 Some other moments you can use are:

 *   `init` — moment when creating a page, both front end and administration
 *   `admin_init` — the first thing done on every administration page
-*   `admin_head` — the last moment in the administration page’s “head” section
+*   `admin_head` — the last moment in the administration page's "head" section
 *   `admin_menu` — constructing the navigation menu in the administration pages
 *   `template_redirect` — occurs before the theme template file bas been chosen
 *   `wp_enqueue_scripts` — moment to eliminate duplicate scripts